 I’ve been drawing and painting since I was a small kid.
 I remember drawing volcanoes pretty much identical to the one in my popular work ‘Volcanoes are So Hot Right Now’ when I was really small, my skill really hasn’t advanced in some respects!
 I used to doodle on my workbooks at school, it kept me from dying of boredom.

-Please share anything else that’s important to you as an artist.
+Please share something with us that has been important to you, as an artist.